kit-clj/kit-clj.github.io/resources/md/guestbook.md

 Like in the REPL example towards the end of the [Accessing the Database](accessing_the_database) section, the `:db.sql/query-fn` component comes from kit-sql.
 Unlike in that example:

-- we pass a specific database connection because this function will be called as part of a regular request-response cycle
+- we pass specific database connection information
 - we only make available the query functions from one specific file.

 For more information on how components like `:db.sql/query-fn` work, see [Accessing Components](/docs/integrant.html#accessing_components).